LogoCoatedMagnets

 Order stage

 The logic is conservative on purpose because interface mismatch, dynamic load, and wet-use claims fail faster than static magnet marketing.
+Where public data is incomplete, the tool keeps status in pending confirmation (待确认) instead of inferring a pass.

 Empty state